 Preparation Master Thesis

-Responsible lecturer: dr. S.R.
-Miller
+Responsible lecturer: E.M.
+Blokhuis MSc

-Course code: 195889000
+Course code: 201800115

 Period: -

 ECTS: 5

 The main objective of the course Preparation MSc-thesis project is to independently produce a research or design plan for his/her MSc-thesis project, based on state-of-the-art scientific knowledge of the sub-field and acquire additional knowledge to prepare for the MSc-thesis project.
 The MSc-thesis project is a large individual research or design project in one of the sub-fields of Civil Engineering and Management.